ViciousSquid/ShowTime/README.md

 * When 5 minutes remain, timer turns yellow
 * When time expires, counter turns red and starts counting up

+* Supports up to four timers (named "Act one" to "act four")
+* Names and default timers can be set using `config.json` in the `data` folder

 ## Usage

 There is a **Windows EXE** in releases: